zchee/golang-wiki/Mobile.md

 The disadvantages include the following:

 * Only a subset of Go types are currently supported.
 * Language bindings have a performance overhead.
-Though, depending on your use case, the overhead might not be a bottleneck.
 * There are a few limitiations on how the exported APIs should look like due to the limitiations of the target language.

 TODO